 If you have experienced loss before, it is understandable that you are weary about making plans for the future.
 Planning for the future, however, and looking forward to life as a family, can help you to feel less worried about the pregnancy.

 Instead of worrying about what could happen, focus instead on how great it is that you are pregnant.
 You have conceived, and you are pregnant, and that is worth being thankful for.
 Take it one day at a time, and be thankful for today.

 4. Your body is a temple

 Cut the junk food from your diet, and reduce your caffeine intake.
-Make water your go-to drink, and make sure you are eating a healthy diet rich in fresh fruit and vegetables.
+Make water your go-to drink, and make sure you are eating a healthy diet rich in fresh fruits and vegetables.
 If you don’t already, start exercising a few times a week.
-Yoga, swimming and walking are all great starting exercises during pregnancy.
+Yoga, swimming, and walking are all great starting exercises during pregnancy.